 Lydia – Yes!
 My biggest scar was from a rope burn I got from falling at an indoor gym while lead climbing.
 I was just clipping in at the 3rd clip and my foot unfortunately slipped.
 Given my belayer wasn’t expecting it, I got a bad rope burn under my armpit from falling onto the rope.
 I was really upset with my friend for a long time, but it was an accident and we’ll just need to be more careful in the future.

 5c – Where is the best crag in Southeast Asia?

 Lydia – It has to be Thakhek in Laos.
 Although, I really love the views at Krabi Railey and Cat Ba Vietnam.
 But Thakhek has really incredible long and fun routes that I just cannot get enough of.

 5c – Do you have a climbing grade that you want to achieve?
 If yes what grade is it?

 Lydia – I have actually got to the point where I am no longer trying to push climbing grades.
-I use to in my mid-twenties, but growing older and base on my current lifestyle makes it hard to train and climb regularly, so I just try my best to climb 1 to 2 times a week when I am at a destination that has climbing.
+I use to in my mid-twenties, but growing older and based on my current lifestyle makes it hard to train and climb regularly, so I just try my best to climb 1 to 2 times a week when I am at a destination that has climbing.

 5c – What is the optimum number of climbing companions on a climbing trip?
 Why?